 Taeyoon Kim in Whistle

-On view through October 1 at Whistle, 12, Hoenamu-ro 13-gil, 3rd floor, Yongsan-gu.
+On display until October 1st at 12 Whistle, Hoenamu-ro 13-gil, 3rd Floor, Yongsan-gu.

-Haneyl Choi at P21 and Gallery2
+Haneyl Choi on P21 and Gallery2

-On view until October 1 at P21, 74 Hoenamu-ro, Yongsan-gu and gallery2, 204 Pyeongchang-gil Jongno-gu.
+On view until October 1st in P21, 74 Hoenamu-ro, Yongsan-gu and gallery2, 204 Pyeongchang-gil Jongno-gu.

 'Magnetic Fields' at BB&M

-On view through October 8 at BB&M, 10 Seongbuk-ro 23-gil, Seongbuk-gu.
+On view until October 8 at BB&M, 10 Seongbuk-ro 23-gil, Seongbuk-gu.

 Eugene Jung at Museumhead